-BACnet protocol is an important part of various automated building control systems, and it is something that needs to be fully understood.
-If you are new to automated building systems or have never used this protocol before, it is important you comprehend it fully.
+BACnet protocol is an important part of automated building control systems.
+So, if you are new to automated building systems or have never used this protocol before, it is important you comprehend it fully.
 In this way, you can get the crucial insight you need into this protocol and better understand how it benefits you and your business.

 What is BACnet Protocol?